benoitbMTL/XPA-ZTNA-WEB/docs/20-FortiNAC.md

 **(student\<POD_ID\>)/F0rtinet**
 <br>

-- Go to **"Network / Inventory / SPOKE-1.corp.fabriclab.ca / PODS-1"**
+- Go to **"Network / Inventory / SPOKE-1.corp.fabriclab.ca / PODS-X"**

+> POD 1 to 22 are on PODS-1 switch
+> POD 23, 24, and 25 are on PODS-2 switch

 - Sort by **Label** and see the status of your PODs', the POD number are identified in the column, "Notes"
 - A Computer with an ? mean this is a "Rogues Host"
 - Notice when you select a port you have detailed host information at the bottom